-4.3.1 The following policies apply to lands designated as Urban Reserve / Urban Growth within the IDP Area.
+4.3.1 The following policies apply to lands designated Urban Reserve/Urban Growth within the IDP area.

-- (a) Non-intensive agricultural uses may continue to be approved at the discretion of the County in accordance with the Urban Growth Area (UGA) Overlay District of the County of Vermilion River Land Use Bylaw. - (b) Any existing intensive agricultural uses within the Urban Reserve designation may continue at the discretion of the Village of Paradise Valley.
-Any proposals for additional intensive agricultural operations
+- (a) Non-intensive agricultural uses may continue to be approved at the discretion of the County in accordance with the Urban Growth Overlay District of the County of Vermilion River LUB. - (b) Any existing intensive agricultural uses within the Urban Reserve designation may continue at the discretion of the Village.
+Any proposals for additional intensive agricultural operations should only be considered subject to appropriate intermunicipal referral and communication as provided for under Section 5.4 of this IDP. - (c) For those areas having an Urban Reserve Designation, The Village may approve an ASP or community plan for urban residential purposes, subject to any applicable amendment requirements under Section 5.8 of this IDP.
+ASPs and community plans providing for further urban residential development within the IDP area should be evaluated according to the following criteria: